Doctor of Business Administration

 Areas of Specialization

-The DBA program currently offers two areas of specialization: Information Systems and Marketing.
-They are developed in response to evolving demands in the business world and aimed at elevating Smith DBAs to prominent leaders of their respective industries.
+The DBA program currently offers three areas of specialization: Information Systems, Management & Organization and Marketing.
+Developed in response to evolving demands in the business world, they will elevate Smith DBAs to be prominent leaders of their respective industries.

 Business analytics expertise with an expansion on project management.